sorendunn/LLM-Calibrated-Uncertainty-for-Code/README.md

  Repository for "Achieving Calibrated Uncertainty for Code Generation with Large Language Models."

+- **Final Report**/ folder contains html and PDF copies of a summary of the final report summarizing this work
 - **calibration_plots.ipynb** - Code to create calibration plots for the finished runs
 - **README.md**
 - **reflexion.py** - Main code overseeing generation of functions and internal test cases.
 Works both for reflexion and without using reflexion